Consensus Capacity of Noisy Broadcast Channels: Setup and Preliminaries

 \subsection{Common channel}

-}{} The {\em common channel} of a broadcast channel will play a vital role in the characterization of its consensus capacity. \begin{definition} The \emph{characteristic graph} of a channel $\ch_{YZ|X}$ is the bipartite graph $G_\ch=(\cN,\cE)$, with vertex set $\cN=\cY\cup\cZ$ and edge set $\cE = \inb{\inb{y, z}: \ch(y,z|x)>0 \text{ for some }x\in \cX}$.
+The {\em common channel} of a broadcast channel will play a vital role in the characterization of its consensus capacity. \begin{definition}[Common Channel, Common Channel Output Functions] The \emph{characteristic graph}\footnote{Not to be confused with the characteristic graph of a point-to-point channel~\cite{Shannon56ZeroError,AlonO95Repeated}. } of a broadcast channel $\ch_{YZ|X}$ is the bipartite graph $G_\ch=(\cN,\cE)$, with vertex set $\cN=\cY\cup\cZ$ and edge set $\cE = \inb{\inb{y, z}: \ch(y,z|x)>0 \text{ for some }x\in \cX}$.
 Let $\cV$ be such that $G_v=(\cN_v,\cE_v), v\in\cV$ are the distinct connected components\footnote{A connected component of a graph is an induced subgraph in which every pair of vertices is connected by a path and which is not connected to any vertices in the rest of the graph.
 Without loss of generality, we assume that each letter in $\cY$ ($\cZ$, resp.) receive positive probability under $\ch_{Y|X}$ ($\ch_{Z|X}$, resp.) for some input letter so that none of the connected components consist of a single vertex.} of the characteristic graph $G_\ch$.
 The {\em common channel} ${\ch}_{V|X}$ of $\ch_{YZ|X}$ is a point-to-point channel with input alphabet $\cX$ and output alphabet $\cV$ such that

+We say that the common channel is {\em trivial} if its Shannon capacity is 0, i.e., if ${\ch}_{V|X}(.|x)$ is identical for all $x\in\cX$.